Peach State Classic

 -I think debate is no fun when everyone is up-tight and being a little fun and/or silly is a good thing.
 However, this should never come at the expense of debating well.

--If you feel uncomfortable during a round for any reason, send me an email.
+-If you feel unsafe during a round for any reason, send me an email.

 -I am still paying attention even I am staring off into the distance, especially if I am flowing on my computer.